Daemon-Solutions/tf-aws-alb/README.md

 As of version 2.0.0 of this module, the `alb_canonical_hosted_zone_id` output has been removed.
 The `alb_zone_id` output can be used instead.

-## Modifying variables

-If you have modified variables or this README you should generate by running `terraform-docs md . > README.md`

 ## Inputs

 | Name | Description | Default | Required |